 Masaru Ikeda (writer of the Tokyo Startup Digest) and his team are writing about Japan’s apps, startups, and tech industry in Japanese and English.
 Get an idea of which teams to join in their English features section!

 Disrupting Japan is a series of interviews hosted by Tim with Japanese founders who are growing their ventures and disrupting Japan.
 It’s a refreshing insight into what’s going on to address many of the issues on the ground.

 Paul is the co-founder of Doorkeeper.jp, the leading event-booking platform in Japan.
 He’s part of the handful of tech founders such as Jason Winder (MakeLeaps), Patrick Mckenzie (Starfighter and Kalzumeus) whom have made Japan their home.
 He has some articles sharing tips on how to find work for developers.

 Danny is the founder of the Smart Doll.
 His blog’s called ‘Culture Japan’, but he has some insightful and candid pieces on how he built his career and company in Japan as a foreigner.
 He also has a great post about doing a good resume, and he shows his as an example.

-Patrick isn’t a startup guy per-se as he already has a successful business and consulting service, but he’s got an open-door policy to help developers and startup people.
+Patrick isn’t a startup guy per-se, but he’s started several successful small businesses and consulting service.
+He also has an open-door policy to help developers and startup people.
 He has written some of the best content that I’ve seen for freelancers, talking salary, and technical pieces on A/B testing, SEO, and product development.

 2) Job Boards